 - ACS service is defined as WS-Resources; ApplicationArchive WS-Resource to represent an AA and ApplicationRepository WS-Resource to manage a repository.
-These are defined as distinct WS-Resources because they have different life spans. - The ACS WS-Resources are referenced using WS-Addressing endpoint references (EPRs) as specified in the Basic Profile. - The ACS WS-Resources support certain resource properties and WS-RF operations that are mandated to implement in the Basic Profile.
-For details, see Section 5.1.4 and 5.2.5. - The ACS WS-Resources use WS-Notification mechanism for subscribing and publishing notifications as specified in the Basic Profile.
-For details, see Section 5.1.4 and 5.2.5. - The ACS WS-Resources raise errors compliant with WS-BaseFault. - The ACS specification specifies security mechanisms only for ACS-specific domains and follows the Basic Profile with regard to generic security issues.
+These are defined as distinct WS-Resources because they have different life spans. - The ACS WS-Resources are referenced using WS-Addressing endpoint references (EPRs) as specified in the Basic Profile (specifically, R0311 in [OGSA WSRF BP]). - The ACS WS-Resources support certain resource properties and WS-RF operations that are mandated to be implemented in the Basic Profile (specifically, R0411~R0413 and R0424 in [OGSA WSRF BP]).
+For details, see Section 5.3.4 and 5.4.5. - The ACS WS-Resources use WS-ResourceLifetime mechanism for destruction of them as specified in the Basic Profile (specifically, R0511~R0512 in [OGSA WSRF BP]).
+For details, see Section 5.3.4 and 5.4.5. - The ACS WS-Resources use WS-BaseNotification mechanism for subscribing and publishing notifications as specified in the Basic Profile (specifically, R0611~R0616 in [OGSA WSRF BP]).
+For details, see Section 5.3.4 and 5.4.5. - The ACS WS-Resources raise errors compliant with WS-BaseFaults specification [WS-BaseFaults] as specified in the Basic Profile (specifically, R0711 and R0712 in [OGSA WSRF BP]). - The ACS specification specifies security mechanisms only for ACS-specific domains and follows the Basic Profile with regard to generic security issues (for example, R0811 in [OGSA WSRF BP]).
 For details, see Chapter 7.